octarudin/ESP32-OTA-Update/ESP32S3 OTA PUBLIC/README.md

 and make a routine task with RTOS to check the firmware update.

 ## What if the OTA Process failed?
-It will rollback to older firmware.
+It will roll back to older firmware.